madhanmallow/appsteroid-sdk-ios-documents/en/99_Release_Note.md

 ---

+### 1.0.9
+- Fixed
+	- Sort order bug of a leaderboard ranking.

+- Performance Improvements
+	- Pulibc header files have been organized.

 ### 1.0.8
 - New Feature
 	- Show blue statusbar on top of the screen during voice chat.
 User's can jump to the group call page by tapping on the statusbar.